mconsylman/MATLAB-file-translation/README.md

 # MATLAB-file-translation
-Some simple fle reading test pages in JavaScript.
+Some simple .mat file reading test pages in JavaScript.